Christopher Brunner, VMD — Chief of Staff

 Dr. Áine Fitzpatrick is a graduate of the Cornell University School of Veterinary Medicine.
 After graduation, she completed a one year internship in Maryland.
 Since then Dr. Fitzpatrick has worked in both general practice and emergency medicine.
 Her professional interests include internal medicine and critical care.
 She is an active member of the American Veterinary Medical Association (AVMA), the International Society for Infectious Diseases (ISID), the American Association of Feline Practitioners (AAFP).

-Dr. Fitzpatrick recently relocated with her family from Northern New Jersey and loves living in Sherman, with her husband Kevin and new baby son, Eamon.
-Her four legged family includes two mischievous dogs named Corra and Finn, and a one-eyed watchcat named Chili.
+Dr. Fitzpatrick relocated with her family from Northern New Jersey and loves living in Sherman, with her husband Kevin and new baby son, Eamon.
+Her four legged family includes a mischievous dog named Corra and a one-eyed watchcat named Chili.
 In her spare time, she enjoys playing with her son, running, and reading.

 Cheryl Chappa, DVM